New clues emerge about the money that might have helped fund the Jan. 6 insurrection

 In the coming days, the committee could unearth another rash of financial details with information from a newly subpoenaed witness.

-It's a reminder that more than a year later, it's still not clear how much money was funneled to the Jan.
-6 rally or events that preceded it, and who got paid along the way.
+It's a reminder that more than a year later, it's still unclear how much money was funneled to the Jan.
+6 rally or events that preceded it and who got paid along the way.

 The panel has also shared in letters to certain subpoenaed witnesses that it's trying to track down appearance fees for that rally — that is, whether any of the speakers collected payment that day.

 "If funds were raised for the Jan.
-6 event by an organized group, then there might be an opportunity for us to know who it was and what was paid," Committee Chairman Bennie Thompson, who chairs the House select committee.
+6 event by an organized group, then there might be an opportunity for us to know who it was and what was paid," said Rep. Bennie Thompson, D-Miss., who chairs the House select committee.

 The committee has also quietly sought banking records, including in the case of Taylor Budowich, a Trump spokesman who sued to keep his financial institution from complying with a subpoena.

-"There's no doubt that there is a very big moneymaking operation component to this story," said Maryland Democratic Rep. Jamie Raskin, another committee member who was the lead manager of the House team in Trump's second impeachment.
+"There's no doubt that there is a very big moneymaking operation component to this story," said Rep. Jamie Raskin, D-Md., another committee member, who was also the lead manager of the House team during Trump's second impeachment.

 Anna Massoglia, an editorial and investigations manager for the nonpartisan, nonprofit group OpenSecrets, is also trying to track the money trail.

-Massoglia says a combination of dark money groups, nonprofits and super PACs funded the rally before the attack, but not necessarily the insurrection.
-She says the committee will be key to filling in the many of the blanks that remain.
+Massoglia says a combination of dark-money groups, nonprofits and super PACs funded the rally before the attack but not necessarily the insurrection.
+She says the committee will be key to filling in many of the blanks that remain.

 "There's those unknowns of the groups on social media that didn't have as much of an official role," she said.
 "But there is a lot of unknown about even these groups that are listed.
 There's a lot of money that is still unaccounted for."